GirmaSis/Gene_expression_analysis-GEO/README.md

-# Gene expression analysis:
-## [PCA, clustering and feature interpretation]
+## Gene expression analysis: [PCA, clustering and feature interpretation]

 ## Overview
 This project demonstrates a comprehensive analysis of gene expression data using Principal Component Analysis (PCA), clustering, and feature interpretation techniques.
-The dataset used in this project is sourced from the GEO database.
+The dataset used in this project is sourced from the Gene Expression Omnibus [GEO](https://www.ncbi.nlm.nih.gov/geo/)

 ## Dataset
 The gene expression dataset with an accession number [GSE12345](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE12345) consists of gene expression profiles of human pleural mesotheliomas samples.